 For each pid operand, the kill utility will perform actions equivalent to the kill(2) function called with the following arguments:

 The value of the pid operand will be used as the pid argument.

-The sig argument is the value specified by the -s option, the -signal_name option, or the -signal_number option, or, if none of these options is specified, by
+The sig argument is the value specified by the -s option, or by

 The signaled process must belong to the current user unless the user is the super-user.

 See NOTES for descriptions of the shell built-in versions of kill.

 (The letter ell.)
 Write all values of signal supported by the implementation, if no operand is given.
 If an exit_status operand is given and it is a value of the ? shell special parameter and wait corresponding to a process that was terminated by a signal, the signal corresponding to the signal that terminated the process will be written.
 If an exit_status operand is given and it is the unsigned decimal integer value of a signal number, the signal corresponding to that signal will be written.
 Otherwise, the results are unspecified.

 Specify the signal to send, using one of the symbolic names defined in the <signal.h> description.
 Values of signal will be recognized in a case-independent fashion, without the SIG prefix.
 In addition, the symbolic name 0 will be recognized, representing the signal value zero.
 The corresponding signal will be sent instead of SIGTERM.

 The following operands are supported: